MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/whats-new/Windows-11-IoT-Enterprise-LTSC-2024.md

 ## Security

 The security and privacy features in Windows 11 are similar to Windows 10.
 Security for your devices starts with the hardware, and includes OS security, application security, and user & identity security.
 There are features available in the Windows OS to help in these areas.
 This section describes some of these features.
+Microsoft's [Edge Secured-core Program](/azure/certification/overview) provides recommended hardware with these feaures to ensure security out of the box.
 For a more comprehensive view, including zero trust, see [Windows security](/windows/security/).

 | Feature </br> [Release] | Description |
 | --- | --- |